ELHARAKA/SnipeGenius/README.md

 * Upon code execution, you'll be prompted to enter wallet details and Google API key.
 1. Run `sudo python3 snipe.py`
 2. Input wallet address, private key, and encryption password.
 Details saved encrypted in wallet.txt locally.
-3. Input Google API key and CSE ID.
+3. Input Google API key
-   * Note: To obtain your Google API Key and CSE ID, follow these instructions [Google API Key](https://developers.google.com/webmaster-tools/search-console-api/v1/configure)
+   * Note: To obtain your Google API Key, follow these instructions [Google API Key](https://developers.google.com/webmaster-tools/search-console-api/v1/configure)

 ## Contribution
 We warmly welcome contributions from the community, in adherence with the [licensing](https://github.com/ELHARAKA/SnipeGenius/blob/main/LICENSE) terms.
 Whether you are a veteran developer or a newcomer, your input is highly valued.
 Here are some ways you can contribute to SnipeGenius: